 - Each team you have enrolled will appear in the left-hand column under Downloads.

 - Select a team, and the downloadable files linked to that team will appear in the Files box.
-Click on the desired file to download the PDF.
+Click on the desired file to download the PDF or Google document.
 Note: Items will not appear in the Files box (e.g., word lists, Challenge tests, answer keys) until the dates listed in the Challenge Schedule.

 - We strongly recommend that you create all your student records before administering Challenge #1 as this will greatly facilitate score submission.
 If you have not already created your student records, go back to SETTING UP STUDENT RECORDS now.
 (You need to do this from the MANAGE TEAMS & STUDENTS screen.)

 - From your Dashboard, select SUBMIT SCORES.
 Click on a team from the column on the left and you should see a list of all the students assigned to that team in alphabetical order.